 Translation risk arises as our foreign currency assets and liabilities are translated into U.S. dollars since the functional currencies of our foreign operations are generally denominated in the local currency.
 Adjustments resulting from the translation of these assets and liabilities are deferred and recorded as a component of stockholders' equity.
 A measure of the potential impact of foreign currency translation can be determined through a sensitivity analysis of our cash and cash equivalents.
 At June 30, 2019, we had \$218.5 million of cash and cash equivalents, with a substantial portion denominated in foreign currencies.
 If the exchange rates of the foreign currencies we hold all changed in comparison to the U.S. dollar by 10%, the amount of cash and cash equivalents we would have reported on June 30, 2019 could have increased or decreased by approximately \$15.0 million.
-The translation of our foreign currencies in which we operate tend to impact our revenues and expenses fairly equally.
+The translation of our foreign currency revenues and expenses historically has not had a material impact on our consolidated earnings since movements in and among the major currencies in which we operate tend to impact our revenues and expenses fairly equally.
 However, our earnings could be impacted during periods of significant exchange rate volatility, or when some or all of the major currencies in which we operate move in the same direction against the U.S. dollar.